NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements: Results

 {\textbf{Out-of-the-box large-scale \gls{md} simulations.}} After demonstrating the capabilities of NEP89 in dynamical simulations using small systems designed for benchmarking purposes, we next showcase the out-of-the-box applicability of NEP89 for large-scale atomistic \gls{md} simulations of inorganic and organic materials, which are typically impractical for other foundation models.
-The examples include a million-atom-scale compression simulation of the complex multicomponent Cu$_{0.7}$Mo$_{25.0}$Ta$_{29.6}$V$_{17.0}$W$_{27.7}$ (CuMoTaVW) alloy, calculations of ion diffusivities in water, a study of rocksalt dissolution kinetics, a simulation of methane combustion, and a dynamical simulation of a protein-ligand system (see Methods for details).
+The examples include a million-atom-scale compression simulation of the complex multicomponent Cu$_{0.7}$Mo$_{25.0}$Ta$_{29.6}$V$_{17.0}$W$_{27.7}$ (CuMoTaVW) alloy, calculations of ion diffusivities in water, a study of rocksalt dissolution kinetics, a simulation of methane combustion, and a dynamical simulation of a protein-ligand system (see Methods Sections `MD simulation of CuMoTaVW alloy'--`MD simulation of protein dynamics' for computational details).

 For the CuMoTaVW alloy, common neighbor analysis (\autoref{figure:oob}a) shows that NEP89 successfully maintains structural stability during isothermal equilibration and compression.
 The polycrystalline body-centered cubic structure remains intact throughout the deformation process, with no observable phase transformation.
 The yield strength and yield strain calculated by NEP89 are \qty{9.2}{\giga\pascal} and \num{5.8}\%, respectively (\autoref{figure:oob}b), which closely reproduce the experimentally measured yield strength ($\sim$\qty{10.0}{\giga\pascal}) and yield strain ($\sim$\num{6}\%) \cite{Alvi2020Synthesis}.
 This quantitative agreement illustrates the ability of NEP89 to accurately capture atomic interactions in complex multicomponent alloy systems.